fbeaudoincoveo/cloudv2-docs-site/CONTRIBUTING-CONTENT.md

 >
 > `[Coveo Cloud V2](http://www.coveo.com/go?dest=cloudhelp&lcid=9&context=231)`

-## Renaming of Moving Files
+## Renaming or Moving Files

 There is no content management system (CMS) in Jekyll that automatically manages links between articles.
-So when you rename or move a file, you most find all links or references to this file and change them.
+When you rename or move a file, you must find and replace  all links or references to this file.